cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 Shared item reference:
 : A reference to a shared item as defined in {{sec-referencing-shared-items}}.

-Affix reference:
+Argument reference:
-: A reference that combines an affix item as defined in {{sec-referencing-affix-items}}.
+: A reference that combines an affix item as defined in {{sec-referencing-argument-items}}.

 Affix:
-: Prefix or suffix.
+: Prefix or suffix, used as an argument in an argument reference.

+Function reference:
+: An argument reference that uses a tag for argument, rump, or both, causing the application of a function to reconstruct the data item.

 Packing tables:
-: The triple of a shared item table, a prefix table, and a suffix table.
+: The pair of a shared item table and an argument table.

 Current set:
 : The packing tables in effect at the data item under consideration.